ParveenPandit/git_lesson/README.md

 GIT REPOSITORY PRACTICE:
-This respository contains files used for git lesson.
+This repository contains files used for git lesson.